billchen8888/automate-kubernetes-cluster-deploy/README.md

 WORKER_IPS=(10.10.1.4 10.10.1.5 10.10.1.6) </br>
 WORKER_HOSTS=(host4 host5 host6)

-# KNOWN issue
-When the MASTER and WORKER are on different nodes, I run into some issue on step 06-04. the script hangs on step 06-4 for csr to be ready.
-I need some help to troubleshoot the kubernetes issue.
-If you would liek to contribute, please email me bill_j_chen@yahoo.com

 # features to add
 We might want to give flexibility that the etcd can run on its own set of machines - not necessarily on the master.
-Ay this momeny I cannot make promise yet...not sure when I can get some time to work on this:-)
+At this momeny I cannot make promise yet...not sure when I can get some time to work on this:-)